Shaughnessy v. United States ex rel. Mezei: Dissents

 In the five to four decision, four Justices joined the dissenting opinion.
 Justice Black, with whom Justice Douglas concurred, stated that Ignatz Mezei's continued detention without a hearing violated due process.
 In this case, due process had been violated because "neither the federal police nor the federal prosecutors nor any other governmental official, whatever his title, can put or keep people in prison without accountability to courts of justice".
 Therefore, the dissenters stated that Mezei had been deprived of his liberty due to his detention occurring outside of judicial proceedings.

 The final two dissenters, Justice Jackson joined by Justice Frankfurter, further expanded the concerns stated in the other dissenting opinion.
 The federal government stated that Mezei was not deprived of due process because his intermittent departure to a third-country was an available alternative to detention pending a final decision on admissibility.
 The dissenter's response was, "That might mean freedom, if only he were an amphibian!"
 In their opinion, Mezei was unjustly detained.
 Justice Jackson and Justice Frankfurter then clarified that not all detention pending removal would amount to a deprivation of due process.
 Rather, the dissenters stated their opinion that detention without notice or an opportunity for a hearing was contrary to due process.

+Aftermath

+On August 11, 1954, after the US had failed to find a country willing to accept his deportation, and as the Eisenhower administration was preparing to close Ellis Island, Mezei was released on parole and returned home to his wife and stepchildren in Buffalo.
+After his wife died in 1969, he sold their home and returned to Hungary, where he died in the 1970s "largely forgotten".